Mobile Hotspot Battery Guide

 However, if your battery is aging and swelling, it could at best case cause your hotspot to shut down, act erratically, have difficulty keeping a consistent connection or shorten how long your battery keeps a charge.
-At worst, it could start a fire.

-If you're a member, please log in above to comment on this guide.
+If you're a member, please log in above to access the exclusive portions of our content.

 Quick Video Overview

-Here are some usage habits that tend to cause battery swelling due to a combination of internal charging mechanisms and exposure to prolonged heat:
+Here are some usage habits that tend to cause battery swelling, due to a combination of internal charging mechanisms and exposure to prolonged heat:

 - Frequent poor signal areas (devices go into full transmit power to keep a signal) and not using signal enhancing methods like antennas or boosters

 - Lack of ventilation